 The Snowball iCE is the top-rated microphone for USB.
 Blue Microphones is a well-known brand, especially in the area of USB microphones.
 Due to its quality and price, the iCE is highly rated by users.

 The iCE has a 16-Bit/44.1 kHz resolution, and you can use a cardioid pattern.
 This will give you solid versatility and excellent audio quality.
 This is a condenser microphone but it doesn’t require phantom power to work.

 The microphone comes with a stand, a USB cable, and a plug-and-play option.
 Its compatibility with both Windows or Mac is another great feature that makes it our favorite microphone under $100.

 The condenser capsule, designed specifically for this microphone, will produce a crisp and clear sound.
-It’s versatile enough to be used for various purposes (which is why it was first listed): recording vocals (home studios), instruments, or band music recording, but not for voice recordings.
+It can be used for many things, which is why it was named first: recording vocals (in home studios), instruments, or band music, but not voice recordings.

 This mic also made our top computer microphone list.
 If you look to incorporate this microphone into your office setup, you will find it very comfortable on your desk.
 It can be used for podcasts, gaming, and Skype calls.